bielbienne/bst.pygasus.core/README.rst

 Demo application
 ----------------
-We have a demo application that you can easy install with a buildout file.
+We have a demo application that you can easily install with a buildout file.
 If you are interested, please follow the instruction at `bst.pygasus.demo <https://github.com/bielbienne/bst.pygasus.demo>`_..

 External References